JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	This is a good simple short roguelike, but I dont like it because it doesn't have what I'm looking for.
 In particular I dont want hunger, or the complexity of identification, nor do I want to be scared to make every move.
 Still kudos to the authors.
 * Project Osiris (10/17/2020) Awesome.
 Makes a weird noise on sewer level.
 (11/20/2020)  The sewer level has great difficulty.  i dont remember what difficulty I picked but its taken me a number of tries to get through but I'm making progress every time.
 On level 4 The Courtyard in the first room there are curved stairs to the left and behind them is a little room.
 If you run in there the breed can't get to you directly for some reason.
 They bounce on the stairs like a pinball until they happen to get through the little section.
 General: health pickups flash the screen a bit too much and without being conscious of it they distract and make me wonder if I'm getting hit.
 The shotgun is underpowered imho.
 I can't seem to use it with success at all (even in close quarters) maybe its just me but in doom I can use the shotgun and here I cant.
 * Bleed 11/25/2020 I got this from the racial bundle and its really fun!
 2D shooter wiht wasd and then shoot with the mouse and theres slow time and triple jump and cool levels and weapon upgrades and bosses its great!
+* Alien Syndrome 12/2/2020 I got this working in retroarch and its fun and I have good memories of it.
+THe parallax on level 2 especially is awesome.
+I remember it mostly from c64 actually because it was a game I could make real progress on.  in this arcade version you can continue but ONLY if the secondplayer is alive still and even then theres a hardcore time limit so its really tough.
+Still I really like the basic idea here: captured shipmates you are trying to rescue on many different ships and planets and you get weapon upgrades and maps from the wall.
+The enemies ai is not too interesting on level 1 and 2 at least they just move back and forth if they are the basic ones and the others chase you from off screen.
+Then you get a boss after each level.
+I got past level 1.
+* Retroarch 12/2/2020 Its so damn clumsy but also so great.
+1. fullscreen mode doesnt allow for multitasking at all :(.  mouse barely works and the ways it does are completely unusable paradigms.  scroll thruogh menus like its a big scrollbar?  no mouse wheel?  clicking doesnt work?  you have to nkow where all of the important menus are: input, folders, you have to load cores first is the biggest paradigm difference with almost every other app.  many more stupid quirks.
+Works best with arrows enter backspace or gamepads. . once you figure it all out its really amazing.  looking forward to netplay.  had to set the starting directory to the roms folder in settings directories.
+Had to download the 2003 mame core.
+Had to get roms specificially from the 0.78 mame romset whatever that means.  thats how I got wrestlefest working with Tom.
+If you want to use your only joystick to play as player two in your game, all of the menus stop working from that joystick.
+Theres no obvius way to set port 2 to use the keyboard.
+	- I wanted to setup my inputs so I could have a ps4 controller and a keyboard that I coudl switch back and forth.
+I set them both to the same input settings and al of a sudden the cursor moves twice in teh menu instead of just once.
+So I tried reassigning just one of the arrow keys in port 2 and now no cursor or joystick movement works.
+I restarted.
+	- So now I've setup the dual shock on input 1 and saved.
+I also have keyboard setup on input 1.
+I also have the dual shock on input 2.
+This way I can control both player 1 and two at same time.
+Now if I the device index on input 1 it shoudl be keyboard input 1 and playstation 4 input 2.
+Yes that worked.
+* OmegaRace 12/2/2020 I got the last high score but I think I could get even more with a bit of practice.
+I did it I got hte top all time score!  it does save high scores which i think is bad ass

 # Top notable purchases #
 (in no particular order)
 These are ones that I loved so much and am so happy I picked up.

+Celeste
+the dragons trap
+* Lord of the Rings War in the North (the diablo game)
 * Hellbound
 * Signal from Tolva
 * Titanfall 2

 From the past
 * Killzone 2

 # With Cristi #
 * Biped (two player puzzle game where you have to work together)